 Future of Retrieval-Augmented Generation

-The future of RAG looks promising, with several advancements on the horizon:
+The future of RAG looks promising as it continues to evolve, with several advancements and enhanced capabilities on the horizon:

-• Developing domain-specific RAG models tailored to particular industries or applications can provide highly specialized and accurate responses.
+- Developing domain-specific RAG models or AI agents facilitated by RAG 2.0 platforms, tailored to particular industries or applications, providing highly specialised and relevant responses.

 Conclusion